svaksha/Julia.jl/README.md

 ----

 # INDEX
-For Base packages, check if the package you seek is listed in their [built-in package manager](https://github.com/JuliaLang/METADATA.jl) on github, or check the metadata for [registered Julia packages](http://pkg.julialang.org/), and use the built-in package manager to install it after checking the requirements for versions.
-More interesting package statistics are easily available at the [Julia Package Ecosystem Pulse](http://pkg.julialang.org/pulse.html) webpage.
+For Base packages, check if the package you seek is listed in their [built-in package manager](https://github.com/JuliaLang/METADATA.jl) on github, or check the METADATA for [registered Julia packages](http://pkg.julialang.org/), and use the built-in package manager to install it after checking the requirements for versions.
+The latest interesting package statistics are available at the [Julia Package Ecosystem Pulse](http://pkg.julialang.org/pulse.html) webpage which mirrors the the current core development on [github](https://github.com/JuliaLang/julia/pulse).

 - [AI.md](https://github.com/svaksha/Julia.jl/blob/master/AI.md) :: Algorithms, DataMining, Data Structures, ML, NLP, ...
 - [API.md](https://github.com/svaksha/Julia.jl/blob/master/API.md) :: API's for C++, Fortran, Go, Java, JavaScript, MATLAB, Perl, Python, R, ...